 Previous HGNC Symbols for HLA-DOA Gene

 HLA-DOA belongs to the HLA class II alpha chain paralogues.
 HLA-DOA forms a heterodimer with HLA-DOB.
 The heterodimer, HLA-DO, is found in lysosomes in B cells and regulates HLA-DM-mediated peptide loading on MHC class II molecules.
 In comparison with classical HLA class II molecules, this gene exhibits very little sequence variation, especially at the protein level. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HLA-DOA Gene

 HLA-DOA (Major Histocompatibility Complex, Class II, DO Alpha) is a Protein Coding gene.
 Diseases associated with HLA-DOA include Keshan Disease.
-Among its related pathways are CTLA4 Signaling and HTLV-I infection.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and TCR Signaling (Qiagen).
 GO annotations related to this gene include MHC class II protein complex binding and MHC class II receptor activity.
-An important paralog of this gene is HLA-DMA.
+An important paralog of this gene is HLA-DQA1.